CiscoSecurity/tr-05-serverless-abuseipdb/README.md

 [AWS Environment Variables](aws/EnvironmentVariables.md) guide on passing arbitrary environment variables to Lambdas.

-5. The command will also build the links to the Threat Response pages (in all available regions) with the corresponding module creation forms.
+4. The command will also build the links to the Threat Response pages (in all available regions) with the corresponding module creation forms.
 Select the link corresponding to your Threat Response region.
 The form there will require you to enter both your Lambda's `URL` and your `JWT` (along with a unique name) to finally create your Threat Response module.

-6. Remove the script from the applications's root directory.
-It will not be needed anymore.

 That is it!
 Your Serverless Relay is ready to use!
 Congratulations!